kvietcong/Sub-Sinker/README.md

 Improve level texture and allow it to be dynamic/tile, as well as texture the sides of walls

-Map generator flips width and height (currently UI fix)
+Map generator flips width and height

 Allow radar grid to stretch properly with non-square dimensions, make it display more info (e.g. currently visible players)